Dogs & Table Food: Why to Avoid Feeding Them Scraps

 Human food often contains ingredients that are toxic to dogs.
 Chocolate, raisins, grapes, macadamia nuts, almonds, onions and garlic are all dangerous for dogs to eat.
 If you don't know exactly what's in the restaurant leftovers you brought home, you could unknowingly hurt your begging pooch by feeding them a spoonful.
 Many processed foods also contain artificial sweeteners, such as xylitol, which are extremely harmful to pets.

 It Can Lead to Weight Gain

 Typically, dogs who are fed table scraps also eat regular daily meals.
 While you might think that a bite or two here and there won't cause your dog to gain weight, you might be surprised by how little it takes.
-To a 20-pound dog, a single ounce of cheddar cheese is the caloric equivalent of one and a half hamburgers.
-Small bites can quickly add up and lead to weight gain that can cause a whole host of health problems, like diabetes and heart disease.
-Your dog should never consume more than 8-10% of their daily caloric intake from treats or other human foods.
+To a 20-pound dog, a single ounce of cheddar cheese is the caloric equivalent of one and a half hamburgers for a person.
+Small bites can quickly add up and lead to weight gain that can lead to a whole host of health problems, like arthritis, diabetes and heart disease.
+Your dog should never consume more than10% of their daily caloric intake from treats or other human foods.

 It Encourages Unwanted Behavior

 Another problem with table food for dogs is that it reinforces begging behavior.
 And while you might find it cute, dinner guests may not appreciate your dog hovering over their plates.
 Your dog might also decide that, since they're fed from the table, it's fine to take a bite (or more) of food sitting on the table or kitchen counter.
 Some dogs may even start refusing to eat their own food when they fill up on human food.